maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 avoid the problem though, because copying the virtual memory of a small process is still slow.

 <img src="fork graph.png" alt="Graph of Fork Calls" width="60%"/>

+The graph is meant to show how the time of the fork call increases linearly with the amount of memory mapped.
+It would be great to avoid this slow process of copying the virtual memory mappings altogether which is slow even if your program is not using much memory (like the zygote is.)

 ## `vfork` to the Rescue
 The `vfork` syscall is like fork except it doesn't copy the parent's virtual memory mappings and